 Comparison of Chapter 11, Chapter 12, and Chapter 13 Bankruptcy for Individual Debtors

-Most individual debtors that need to protect valuable property will usually chose one of the so-called rehabilitative bankruptcies — Chapter 11, 12, and 13 — which allows the petitioner to keep valuable property by paying creditors, usually for much less than their debt, over time with post-petition earnings and by being able to reject or modify burdensome executory contracts.
+Most individual debtors who need to protect valuable property will usually chose 1 of the so-called rehabilitative bankruptcies — Chapter 11, 12, and 13 — which allows the debtor to keep valuable property by paying creditors, usually for much less than their debt, over time with post-petition earnings and by being able to reject or modify burdensome executory contracts.

 However, not all these chapters of bankruptcy are available to every debtor.
 For instance, only family farmers and fishermen may file under Chapter 12.
 And some debtors may be restricted to Chapter 11 because their debt exceeds the limits for Chapter 13 or 12.